 How much does professional TV mounting cost in Gilbert?

-A basic single-stud mount with cable management typically runs $300–$500 depending on the TV size and complexity.
-Locations requiring additional work — like patching drywall, running new conduit, or finding difficult stud layouts — cost more.
-We'll give you a firm quote after we see the space.
+A basic single-stud mount with cable management typically costs $300 $500, depending on TV size and complexity.
+Jobs that need drywall patches, new conduit, or tricky stud layouts cost more.
+We give a firm quote after visiting your space.

 Can you mount a TV on any wall?

-Not safely, no. We check for electrical wiring, plumbing, and structural adequacy first.
+Not safely.
+We check for electrical wiring, plumbing, and structural adequacy first.
 Some walls shouldn't have anything mounted on them.
-If that's your situation, we'll tell you straight and suggest an alternative location.
+If that's your situation, we'll tell you and suggest a better location.

 How long does installation take?

-A straightforward mount takes 1–2 hours.
-Complex jobs with cable routing through walls or extensive conduit work take longer.
-We'll estimate the timeline when we visit.
+Straightforward mounts take 1 2 hours.
+Complex jobs with wall routing or conduit work take longer.
+We estimate the timeline when we visit.

 Get Your TV Mounted Right